Business

 8- Register Your Business

-If you formed an LLC or any other type of corporation, you’ll also have to apply for an EIN (employer identification number) with the IRS.
+If you established an LLC or corporation, you’ll also need to apply for an EIN (employer identification number) through the IRS.

 9- Get Licenses And Permits